tangentsoft/pidp8i/doc/uwfocal-manual.md

 These functions allow UWF to use extra memory for data storage and are thus of interest only for systems with more that 12<.
-They may be added by setting SvHtch 8 -UP- when UWF is started for the first time (see page 3).
-FBUF is designed to handle 12-bit (signed) integer data while `FCOM` may be used for storing either 24- bit integers or 48-bit floating-point values.
-Both functions are called in the same manner: the first argument specifies the relative location in the storage area and the second argument (if any) is the value to be stored at that location.
+They may be added by setting Switch 8 *UP* when UWF is started for the first time.
+(See [above](#opt-switch).)
+FBUF is designed to handle 12-bit (signed) integer data while `FCOM` may be used for storing either 24-bit integers or 48-bit floating-point values.
+Both functions are called in the same
+manner: the first argument specifies the relative location in the storage area and the second argument (if any) is the value to be stored at that location.
 The function always returns the value at the location specified.
 Thus:

 | Function    | Description                                   |
 | ----------- | --------------------------------------------- |